Vaskar71/Virtual-Desktop-Performance-Monitor-/README.md

 - **Network Usage (Bytes Sent/Received)**
 - A log panel shows each update and all data is saved to `performance_log.csv`.

-Feel free to modify the code to add more metrics or adjust the user interface.

 ## Features
 - **Real-time Monitoring:** Continuously updates system performance metrics.